A Hierarchy of Nondeterminism: Nondeterminism and Reasoning about MDPs

-Consider a nondeterministic automaton $\A$ with alphabet $\Sigma$, and a $\Sigma$-labeled MDP $\M$, and consider the following game between a player and nature.
-The positions of the game are pairs $\zug{s,q}$, where $s\in S$ is a state of $\M$, and $q\in Q$ is a state of $\A$.
-The game starts by the player picking an action $a\in A_{s_0}$ available from the initial state of $\M$, and the game moves to $\zug{s,q_0}$ with probability $\Pr_\M(s_0,a,s)$.
-Then, at each round from position $\zug{s,q}$, the player chooses an action $a\in A_s$ and a state $q'\in \delta(q,\tau(s))$, and then nature chooses a state $s'\in S$ with probability $\Pr_\M(s,a,s')$, and the game moves to $\zug{s',q'}$.
-The objective of the player is to maximize the probability of generating an accepting run of $\A$.
-When the automaton $\A$ is deterministic, the player has to only pick actions, as the state $q'\in \delta(q,\tau(s))$ is unique.
-When the automaton is nondeterministic, the player may fail to generate an accepting run of $\A$ even when the actions he provides induce a word in $L(\A)$.
-Indeed, each nondeterministic choice may lead to accepting only a subset of the words in $L(\A)$.
-Intuitively, $\A$ is Good-For-MDP, if for every MDP $\M$, the nondeterminism in $\A$ does not prevent the player from maximizing the probability of generating an accepting run.
+Consider a nondeterministic automaton $\N$ with alphabet $\Sigma$, and a $\Sigma$-labeled MDP $\M$, and consider the following game between a player and nature.
+The positions of the game are pairs $\zug{s,q}$, where $s\in S$ is a state of $\M$, and $q\in Q$ is a state of $\N$.
+The game starts by the player picking an action $c\in A_{s_0}$ available from the initial state of $\M$, and the game moves to $\zug{s,q_0}$ with probability $\Pr_\M(s_0,c,s)$.
+Then, at each round from position $\zug{s,q}$, the player chooses an action $c\in A_s$ and a state $q'\in \delta(q,\tau(s))$, and then nature chooses a state $s'\in S$ with probability $\Pr_\M(s,c,s')$, and the game moves to $\zug{s',q'}$.
+The objective of the player is to on the one hand maximize the probability of generating a word in $L(\N)$ and on the other hand, to generate a rejecting run on words in $L(\N)$ with zero probability.
+When the automaton $\N$ is deterministic, the player has to only pick actions, as the state $q'\in \delta(q,\tau(s))$ is unique.
+When the automaton is nondeterministic, the player may fail to generate an accepting run of $\N$ even when the actions he provides induce a word in $L(\N)$.
+Indeed, each nondeterministic choice may lead to accepting only a subset of the words in $L(\N)$.
+Intuitively, $\N$ is good-for-MDP, if for every MDP $\M$, the nondeterminism in $\N$ does not prevent the player from maximizing the probability of generating a word in $L(\N)$ while generating a rejecting run on words in $L(\N)$ with zero probability.
 We now formalize this intuition.